Hi, I'm Mingyang.

 brands

-• Acted as the primary liaison with brand partners (Edikted, Crocs, Hey Dude, Pop Mart, comfrt), aligning on promotional strategy, budget allocation, and key commercial events.
+• Served as the primary liaison with brand partners across multiple accounts, aligning on campaign strategy, promotional planning, and advertising budgets.

-• Collaborated cross-functionally with sales, finance, and creative teams to deliver against tight launch deadlines.
+• Collaborated cross-functionally with sales, finance, and creative teams on campaign execution across Edikted, Crocs, Hey Dude, and other brands.

-• Recruited, onboarded, and managed a team of part-time moderators across multiple brand accounts.
+• Recruited, onboarded, and managed a team of part-time team members, delegating responsibilities and ensuring smooth operations across all brand accounts.

-Brand Strategy Live-stream Ops Performance Reporting Cross-functional Team Management
+Brand Strategy Event Activation Performance Reporting Cross-functional Team Management

 Operation Moderator